 Because of these changes, consumers and companies alike strongly recommend against freezing it, though their opinion has nothing to do with safety.
 Blue Diamond, for example, says in their FAQ: “Freezing Almond Breeze causes the product to separate irregularly and greatly reduces the consistency of the product upon thawing.”
 They don’t mention if it’s unsafe or not, their concern is the presentation of their product more so than it’s safety.

-Nevertheless, other than the weaker taste and poor aesthetic, frozen almond milk is fine and safe to consume.
+Nevertheless, other than the weaker taste and poor aesthetic, Seperated thawed almond milk is fine and safe to consume.
 It’s a good idea to decide how you want to use the almond milk before you freeze it, and to plan for its new shelf life to be shorter after defrosting.
 Once you know what you’re going to do with the defrosted milk, you can absolutely freeze it safely.